cotodevel/toolchaingenericds/misc/tcp/README.md

 This covers the UDP NIFI protocol, to connect DS - DS through internet.

-This is a (windows only) UDP Server called Server Companion,
+This is a (windows only) UDP Server called ToolchainGenericDS Server Companion,

 if you have VS2012+ installed you can edit sources through .sln file.